videoDAC/tv/README.md

 If she taps the screen, the app will close, and the wallet's address will be copied to clipboard.

-She can send goETH to this address by pasting it into a Web 3 wallet which supports Gorli testnet (such as [WallETH](https://play.google.com/store/apps/details?id=org.walleth) or [MetaMask](https://play.google.com/store/apps/details?id=io.metamask).
+She can send göETH to this address by pasting it into a Web 3 wallet which supports Görli testnet (such as [WallETH](https://play.google.com/store/apps/details?id=org.walleth) or [MetaMask](https://play.google.com/store/apps/details?id=io.metamask)).

 Once the user has loaded her wallet with some credit, in göETH, then it will load the livestream: